thebhavyaahuja/YT_to_Letterboxd-watchlist-updation/README.md

 YouTube has an API, Letterboxd doesn't.

 This repo has two uses:
-## YT Playlist to Notion Page Updation
+## 1 YT Playlist to Notion Page Updation
 Not that cool

-## YT PLaylist to Letterboxd watchlist Updation
+## 2. YT PLaylist to Letterboxd watchlist Updation
 Pretty cool (not completed)

-steps to work with it:
+Steps to work with it:
-1. install dependencies
+1. Install dependencies
-2. add credentials to a new .env file
+2. Add credentials to a new .env file